 From minor cuts and bruises to MRIs and surgeries, emergencies handle all sorts of medical ailments.
 Keeping an emergency room open 24/7 with trained and skilled staff has very high costs.

-Emergency rooms have to pay for utility bills such as electricity, water, food, and supplies, along with medical care.
+Emergency rooms have to pay for utility bills such as electricity, water, food, supplies, and medical care.
 These costs then get passed to the patients.

 Alternatives to the Emergency Room